-Article 370: In the absence of a state government and how Centre overcame this clause
+Article 370: In the absence of a state government how Centre overcame this clause

 New Delhi, Aug 06: The Centre on Monday scrapped Article 370, which granted special status to Jammu and Kashmir.